 Irregular Menstrual Cycle

 During a menstrual cycle each month, the body typically grows one follicle that will mature and eventually release an egg.
-The body will also secrete estrogen and progesterone to thicken the lining of the uterus, the endometrium, to support the egg if it fertilizes.
-If fertilization does not occur, the endometrium will shed in the form of your monthly period.
+The body will also secrete estrogen and progesterone to thicken the lining of the uterus to support the egg if it fertilizes.
+If fertilization does not occur, the uterine lining will shed in the form of your monthly period.
 Typically, a woman has her period every 21 to 35 days, lasting between four and seven days.
-However, some women have hormonal imbalances preventing ovulation that cause women to skip or have irregular periods.
+However, some women have hormonal imbalances preventing ovulation that cause them to skip or have irregular periods.

 How does an irregular cycle affect my fertility?

 Women with irregular cycles generally do not ovulate, or produce eggs, frequently.
 This is referred to as an ovulation disorder.
 Fortunately, the majority of factors causing irregular menstrual cycles can be easily treated.

 What are some common causes of irregular menstrual cycles?

 - Strenuous physical exercise

 How can IVF Michigan Fertility Center help me if I have an irregular menstrual cycle?